 Lord knows I don’t need basil in my teeth to embarrass myself at this point in my life.
 I’ve got my little speech about restaurant recommendations for that.

-- 1 cup shelled walnut pieces
+- 1/2 cup pine nuts or shelled walnut pieces

 - 6 garlic scapes, cut into 1/2-inch segments OR 2 large garlic cloves